5amCurfew/xtkt/README.md

 In the absence of a bookmark, all records will be processed and sent to your target.
 This may be suitable if you want to detect hard-deletion in your data model (using `_sdc_time_extracted`).

+Records can be filtered prior to being processed by `xtkt` using the `records.filter_field_paths` field in your JSON configuration file (see examples below).

 `xtkt` can also listen for incoming messages (designed for webhooks) and continuously pipe them to your target.
 Bookmarks are not considered when `"source_type": "listen"`.

 Fields can be dropped from records prior to being sent to your target using the `records.drop_field_paths` field in your JSON configuration file (see examples below).
 This may be suitable for dropping redundant, large objects within a record.